If you still believe that your ISP isn’t interested in tracking your Internet connection, we, unfortunately, will have to disappoint you.

 Secondly, it restricts you only to those activities that don’t require high-speed connectivity.

-In other words, Tor servers are quite slow so you won’t be able to stream high quality videos or do anything else like that.
+Tor servers are quite slow, so you won’t be able to stream high-quality videos or do anything else like that.

-This means anyone can use this weak spot to intercept your traffic and read your sensitive data.
+This means anyone can exploit this weak spot to intercept your traffic and read your delicate data.

-If you’re interested in knowing more about the differences between Tor and VPN, you can read our Tor vs VPN article here.
+If you’re interested in learning more about the differences between Tor and VPN, you can read our Tor vs VPN article here.

 3. Use a proxy